Features

 Scheduled automation

-Set scans to run weekly or monthly depending on your plan.
+Set scans to run daily, weekly, or monthly depending on your plan.
 Results are automatically imported into your vulnerability inventory.

 Passive discovery